Azareal/Gosora/docs/configuration.md

 LastIPCutoff - The number of months which need to pass before the last IP stored for a user is automatically deleted.
 Capped at 12.
 0 defaults to whatever the current default is, currently 3 and -1 disables this feature.

 PostIPCutoff - The number of days which need to pass before the IP data for a post is automatically deleted.
 0 defaults to whatever the current default is, currently 120 and -1 disables this feature.

-Default: 0
+PollIPCutoff - The number of days which need to pass before the IP data for a poll is automatically deleted.
+0 defaults to whatever the current default is, currently -1 and -1 disables this feature.

 LogPruneCutoff - The number of days which need to pass before the login and registration logs are pruned.
 0 defaults to whatever the current default is, currently 180 and -1 disables this feature.
-Default: 0

 DisableLiveTopicList - This switch allows you to disable the live topic list.
 Default: false